Naylor’s 2-run HR in 10th gives Guardians 7-6 win over Twins

 TRAINER’S ROOM

-Guardians: C Austin Hedges (concussion), who is on the seven-day injured list, is working toward a bullpen session.
-“He had more of a Hedgie personality than he’s had for a couple days, so I think he’s doing OK,” Francona said.
+Guardians: C Austin Hedges (concussion), who is on the seven-day injured list, is working toward catching a bullpen. ”He had more of a Hedgie personality than he’s had for a couple days, so I think he’s doing OK,” Francona said.
 Hedges was struck by a foul ball Saturday against the Red Sox.

 UP NEXT